mfaustin/mfaustin.github.io/_posts/2021-10-05-ProjectOneSummary558.md

 ## Conclusion

 Before this project, the only API query I'd done was in the class homework.
 I learned a lot about using R to interact with APIs and feel like I've still got more I could learn and apply in the future.
-The hardest parts where the query and data wrangling parts.
-The most fun and interesting parts where the data analysis section.
+The hardest parts were the query and data wrangling parts.
+The most fun and interesting parts were the data analysis section.